 Your alternatives to redundancy will depend entirely on the situation that you are looking to manage but options include short-time working or temporary lay-off, recruitment freezes, and reducing freelancers in the business.
 You should document the alternatives that you have considered and include this in your business case if you decide that you do need to move ahead with making redundancies.

 Step 2 – Create the Business Case for Redundancy

 Having decided there are no alternatives to redundancy, you need to document the business case for commencing the redundancy process.
 Quite simply, you need to answer the questions “What change am I proposing and why am I proposing it?”

 This business case will be at the heart of your entire process so taking the time to articulate clearly what you are considering doing and why is vital.
-In the ideal world, you will share this document with your employees during the consultation process as it will give them the information that they need in order to be able to feed into the decision making.
+In the ideal world, you will share this document with your employees during the consultation process as it will give them the information that they need to be able to feed into the decision-making.

 Some business cases will be longer and more complex than others but ensuring that you have a well documented business case will mean that everything that follows will be easier to navigate and you will be in the best position to defend any employment tribunal claims that arise.

 Step 3 – Identify Roles Impacted by Potential Redundancies